ellioseven/drupal-issue-email-notifications/README.md

 # Drupal Issue Email Notifications

-drupal.org provides email notifications for project issues.
+[drupal.org](https://drupal.org) provides email notifications for project issues.
 Current functionality is rather primitive.

-This project aims to extend email notification capability with a configurable query (eg: filter by issue tag) for issues over multiple projects.
-For each selected issue, a configurable request is made to a transactional email provider.
+This project aims to extend email notification capability with a configurable issue query (eg: filter by issue tag) sent to [drupal.org](https://drupal.org).
+For each selected issue, a configurable request is sent to a transactional email provider.

 **Note:** Default configuration may cause a lot of email traffic.
 Specifing `issue_tags` and `projects` configuration is strongly recommended.

-**Note:** This project should be coupled with a cronjob to automate interval processing.
+**Note:** This project should be coupled with a cronjob to automate interval processing agsint multiple projects.

 **Note:** Incoming email provider may offer an automated tagging system.
 Use that combined with the projects configurable options to your advantage.